 Staying in a yurt camp is a Kyrgyzstan activity you really can’t miss.
 Historically, Kyrgyz people travelled the land with their yurts, stopping with their herds for a few months then moving on again – to ‘greener pastures’, so to speak.

 The nomadic lifestyle still survives in Kyrgyzstan, with local families spending the summer months with their herds in the mountains, and move to the valleys again when winter comes.
-It’s possible to stay in yurt camps during hikes in the Tien Shan mountains, or by the lake – we stayed at Bel Tam Yurt Camp on a wild stretch of the Issyk-Kul south shore, with great sunrise and sunset views.
+It’s possible to stay in yurt camps during hikes in the Tien Shan mountains, or by the lake – Feel Nomad Yurt Camp is a wonderful option owned and run by locals, also offering a selection of outdoor activities.

 Don’t expect luxury when staying in a Kyrgyz yurt camp – one tent usually sleeps 4-6 people, with shared showers and toilets.